Plymouth (Penarth electoral ward): Town Council elections

+Councillor Ben Gray (elected in 2017) left the Conservative party and sat as an Independent.
+On 19 February 2026 a by-election was held in the ward, after Gray was disqualified from the council for not attending meetings for 6 months.
+The by-election was won by Zak Weaver for Reform UK, with 38& of the vote, despite Weaver having initially stood for the Conservative Party and appearing on the ballot as Conservative.
+He had changed party and joined Reform UK a week before the election.

 At the Penarth Town Council election on 4 May 2017, two long-standing councillors, Anthony Ernest and Clive Williams, lost their seats after choosing to stand as Independents.
 Williams had been de-selected by the Conservatives in favour of Martin Turner and Kathryn McCaffer.
 Two other sitting councillors, Ian Courtney (Labour) and Wendy van den Brom (Conservative), were also replaced by the voters.